lameche99/Predicting-NBA-Players-Salary/README.md

 In this project we will use players’ data and stats from the past 5 seasons - as salaries have dramatically risen compared to earlier years - to find which ones are most correlated to salary and then predict the potential cap hit for the 2021-2022 season.
 The goal of this project is to provide reasonable recommendations to both players and teams regarding their intrinsic value based on their on-court performance.

 # Methods

-We will be scraping data from basketball-reference.com which a historical and up to date repository for statistics for the NBA.
+We have scraped data from basketball-reference.com which a historical and up to date repository for statistics for the NBA.
 To constrain the data set, we will only be considering signed, non-rookie contracts over the past 5 years for salary prediction.
 For cleaning data, we will consider each players average across the following statistics: Points Per Game(PPG), Minutes Played Per Game (MPG), Rebounds Per Game (RPG), Assists Per Game(APG), Blocks (BLK), Steals (STL), Turnovers(TOVR) mapping each to the player’s salary.
 Our team will be using a linear regression model to identify the stat correlations that are most correlated to salary prediction and use those stats to predict future contract offers.
 We will then perform analysis using K-Nearest Neighbors to classify the players which are underpaid yet statistically over performing or vice versa.

 # Results and Discussion